zzzprojects/findandreplace/docs/pages/tutorials/command-line.md

 ### Example

-Let's try to replace "license" with "agreement" by using the command line, so simply copy the command line text created by FNR.
+Let's try to replace "license" with "agreement" by using the command line, so just copy the command line text created by FNR.

 {% include template-example.html%}
 {% highlight csharp %}